APHON Evidence Based Practice/Research Grant Program

 Evidence Based Practice and Research project proposals that address clinical practice, educational, or administrative dimensions of pediatric hematology/oncology nursing.

-The primary investigator (PI) for the EBP Grant and the APHON/CureSearch Dr. Rachel Booth Award in Nursing Research must be a registered nurse who is active in pediatric hematology/oncology and who demonstrates interest in making significant contributions to pediatric hematology/oncology nursing.
+The primary investigator (PI) for the EBP Grants and the APHON Nursing Research Grant must be a registered nurse who is active in pediatric hematology/oncology and who demonstrates interest in making significant contributions to pediatric hematology/oncology nursing.

-Applicants for the APHON/CureSearch Dr. Rachel Booth Award in Nursing Research grant must have a degree at the doctorate level.
+Applicants for the APHON Nursing Research grant must have a degree at the doctorate level or currently be a doctoral degree student completing a dissertation project.

 Note: Members of the APHON Board of Directors or persons serving on the APHON EBP/Research committee are not eligible to apply for this grant.